Orlando Age Spot Treatments, SEBORRHEIC KERATOSIS (Senile Keratosis)

-This patient information and photograph on Seborrheic Keratosis (Senile Keratosis) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph on Orlando Age Spots Treatments, SEBORRHEIC KERATOSIS is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 A seborrheic keratosis is one of the most common growths that occur on the skin.
 In general terms these are often referred to as "barnacles of time or age spots" I prefer to call them "wisdom spots".
 Seborrheic keratoses are most frequently seen in adults over thirty, and they can occur almost anywhere on the skin.
 Looking a lot like waxy lumps they are typically brown or black in color, and appear like they have been stuck on the skin.
 When they are very flat they can look like large "liver spots."